How To Address Your Wedding Invitation Envelopes

 How do you address envelopes for an 18+ wedding?

 If you’re not inviting children to your wedding, you’ll want to make this clear to your guests.
-This includes for either the ceremony itself or the rehearsal dinner, as well.
+This includes for either the ceremony itself and the rehearsal dinner, as well.
 You can include this on the main invitation or the RSVP card.

 “Please note that this occasion is adults-only.”